epfl-ada/ada-2023-project-klech/README.md

 4. Proposed Additional Datasets

-The only external dataset for this project will be composed of the paths Falcon 7B selects when participating in the Wikispeedia game.
+The only external dataset will be composed of the paths Falcon 7B selects when participating in the Wikispeedia game.
-This data will be developed using a stable, curated prompt deployed iteratively via a HuggingFace Transformers API in Python and Google Collab.
+This data will be developed using a stable, curated prompt deployed iteratively to Falcon 7B via a HuggingFace Transformers API in Python and Google Collab.
 We will first select a subset of the most popular origin-goal Wikipedia page pairs played by humans (e.g. Asteroids-Vikings).
 Then, we will deploy the following prompt iteratively: "Which concept is closest to <GOAL_CONCEPT> in the following set: <LINK_1>, <LINK_2>, ..., <LINK_N> ?"
-Above, <GOAL_CONCEPT> is the final page goal and <LINK_i> refers to the ith link among a given Wikispeedia page's N links. <GOAL_CONCEPT> will be stable throughout the game.
-In a given game, the initial set of <LINK_i>s will be pulled from the starting Wikipedia page, while each subsequent turn's set will be pulled from Falcon 7B's most recent concept selection.
+Above, <GOAL_CONCEPT> is the final page goal and <LINK_i> refers to the ith link among a given Wikispeedia page's N links.
+In a given game, <GOAL_CONCEPT> will be stable, the initial <LINK_i> set will be pulled from the starting Wikipedia page for an origin-goal pair, and each subsequent turn's <LINK-i> set will be pulled from Falcon 7B's most recent concept (Wikipedia page) selection.

-We select this prompt following a development phase involving five possibilities.
-Analysis justifying this decision can be found in _analysisfile_.ipynb.
+We arrive at this prompt following a development phase evaluating five possibilities.
+Analysis of these possibilities (and justification of our selection) can be found in _analysisfile_.ipynb.

 We select Falcon 7B Instruct as our LLM for its

+Finally, we expect to have _ games played by Falcon 7B across _ origin-goal pairs - the _ most popular pairs played by human players - for our final analysis.

 5. Methods